JaredMcB/DDRM/ResearchJournal.md

 # Thursday, November 12, 2020

-12:28 - Finished writing an exam and grading and now am ready to research.
+12:28 PM - Finished writing an exam and grading and now am ready to research.
 Yesterday, I met with Dr. Lin and he drew my attention to the fact that most the work I have done the past several days was using a time series that was rather lean in it's information about the underlying process.
 What I need to do is allow for the numerical solution of the SDE to run over a longer time.
 The way this can be done efficiently with out losing any important information is to skip entries in the numerical run.
 So, yesterday I updated the function `DataGen_DWOL` in the file `Exmples/Nonlinear Langevin/DataGen.jl` to allow for a gap in the storing of the solution entries.
 The crux of it is demonstrated below: (particularly the second `if` statement)

 ```julia
 signal = zeros(d,ceil(Int,steps/gap))